-As plant material the German cultivars Bristol, Artus and Express and two Chinese cultivars Zhong Suan 4 and Zhong You 821, and 68 Chinese breeding lines were used.
+As plant material three German cultivars Bristol, Artus and Express and two Chinese cultivars Zhong Suan 4 and Zhong You 821, and 68 Chinese breeding lines were used.

-41 Sclerotinia sclerotiorum-Isolates originating from different countries (China, Denmark, Germany, France, Holland, Poland, and Sweden), different agricultural regions, vegetation years and host plants (winter oilseed rape, tobacco, green salad, tomato, false flax, sunflower) were collected.
+41 Sclerotinia sclerotiorum-Isolates originating from different countries (China, Denmark, Germany, France, Holland, Poland, and Sweden), different agricultural regions, vegetation years and host plants (winter oilseed rape, tobacco, green salad, tomato, and false flax, sunflower) were collected.
 Of these 12 isolates were grown from single ascospore preparations.

-Resistance of winter oilseed rape cultivars and breeding lines was tested in a detached leaf test system at 12° C/10°C day/night and about 98 % rel. humidity.
-Plant material was grown at $18/14^{\circ}$ day/night with 60 % to 85% rel. humidity until 4-leaf stage.
+Resistance of winter oilseed rape cultivars and breeding lines was tested in a detached leaf test system at $12^{\circ}C/10^{\circ}C$ day/night and about 98 % rel. humidity.
+Plant material was grown in climate chamber at $18/14^{\circ}$ day/night with 60 % to 85% rel. humidity until 4-leaf stage.
 Light conditions were in both cases 14 hours with 6000 lux.
-For the resistance test the second and third leaf was cut and put, with the cut end in moist filter paper to prevent early wilting, in a plastic mini greenhouse (40 x 60 x 20 cm).
+For the resistance test the second and third leaf was cut and put, with the cut end in moist filter paper to prevent early wilting, in a plastic mini greenhouse ( $40 \times 60 \times 20$ cm).
 Inoculation occurred either by putting a well grown PDA-culture of S. sclerotiorum (8 mm diameter) or a drop of 25 μl of a well grown liquid culture on the leaf surface.